sohooo/droneops-sim/README.md

 ### Mission Objectives

 The `droneops-sim` project supports mission-based drone operations.
-Missions are defined in the `config/missions.yaml` file and include:
+Missions are defined in the `missions` section of `config/simulation.yaml` and include:

 - **ID**: Unique identifier for the mission.
 - **Name**: Catchy name matching the mission objective (e.g., "Operation: Firewall").